DanielMartin971/Portfolio/README.md

 To install the portfolio, you must git clone the page then paste onto your favorite webbrowser or open a live server with VSCode!

 ## Usage
+This is to just view my portfolio and see some of the projects I've personally worked on.
+It also has a interactive particles!

+## Deployment
 To view the portfolio, follow the link:  https://danielmartin971.github.io/Portfolio/